 |Without any Value|

-Enumerated type declares a new type-name and a sequence of value containing identifiers which has values starting from 0 and incrementing by 1 every time.
+Enumerated type declares a new type-name along with a sequence of values containing identifiers which has values starting from 0 and incrementing by 1 every time.

 enum day(mon, tues, wed, thurs, fri) d;

-Specifiers modify the meanings of the predefined built-in data types and expand them to a much larger set.
-There are four data type modifiers in C++, they are :
+In C++, special words(called modifiers) can be used to modify the meaning of the predefined built-in data types and expand them to a much larger set.
+There are four datatype modifiers in C++, they are: